It is normal for emotions to arise in pairs and groups!

 Sadly, this also means that they don’t have strong emotional awareness – which also means that their empathic skills will likely be very limited (here’s a free Emotional Vocabulary List to help you develop stronger emotional awareness).

 Understanding emotions individually is a great first step in increasing your empathic skills.
 But out in the real world, emotions don’t always arise individually.
 If you don’t know that, you can fundamentally misunderstand the purpose of emotions.

-Understanding how emotions work will help you develop all aspects of your emotional awareness, and all six aspect of your empathy.
+Understanding how emotions work will help you develop deep emotional awareness and a healthy emotional life.

-Thank you for bringing your emotional awareness and your empathy to our waiting world.
+Thank you for bringing your emotional awareness and agility to our waiting world.